Here are the three questions that we asked from the top SEO consultants:

 What’s your best SEO prediction for 2019?

-Heard so many blah blah predictions for SEO but still confused what will be the right ones that will keep rocking this year.
+Heard so many blah blah predictions for SEO but still confused about what will be the right ones that will keep rocking this year.

 Increased Voice Searches: Everything is moving to voice searches now with the increasing popularity of technology like Google Home, Alexa, Siri.
 Optimize your site for voice searches to kill the competition and see huge growth in your organic traffic.